XueZeyue/XueZeyue.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I’m Zeyue Xue, a researcher with a passion for building Generative AI products and platforms.
 I am currently a researcher at Xiaochuan (Midjourney, China).
-My last representative work includes [SenseMirage](https://miaohua.sensetime.com/zh-CN/picture-selection), a large-scale image generator introduced in [RAPHAEL](https://arxiv.org/abs/2305.18295), which has garnered **million-level** users within just **three months** of its public release
+My last representative work includes [SenseMirage](https://miaohua.sensetime.com/zh-CN/picture-selection), a large-scale image generator introduced in [RAPHAEL](https://arxiv.org/abs/2305.18295), which has garnered million-level users within just three months of its public release.

 My research interests lie in large-scale deep learning and deep generative models.
 If you are interested in my research, please feel free to email me.